Pariwar: Production

 The film is produced by Fragrant Nature Film Creations.
 Cinematography was handled by Alfas Jahangeer, editing by V.S.
 Vishal, and the musical score was composed by National Film Award winner Bijibal and lyrics by Santhosh Varma.

 Soundtrack

-The music for Pariwar is composed by Bijibal.
+The music for Pariwar was composed by Bijibal.

 Release

 The movie was released in theatres on 7 March 2025.

 Reception

 Anjana George of The Times of India rated the film 3 out of 5 stars and wrote, "a simple, entertaining watch—ideal for those who enjoy family dramas that blend humour with an honest look at human nature.
 It may not rewrite the rules of cinema, but it proves that a well-told story doesn’t need crime or chaos to hold its audience."
 Swathi P. Ajith of Onmanorama wrote, "What makes 'Pariwar' stand out is how familiar its characters feel, each one resembles someone we've known at some point, making them instantly relatable.
 The film keeps things simple, never trying to be grand or over-the-top, yet delivers what it promises."